 The Coast Guard certifies under 5 U.S.C.
-605(b) that this rule will not have a significant economic impact on a substantial number of small entities.
-The zone will only be in place for a limited duration and maritime advisories will be issued allowing the mariners to adjust their plans accordingly.
-However, this rule may affect the following entities, some of which may be small entities: The owners and operators of vessels intending to transit or anchor in that portion of the Chesapeake Bay from 9 p.m. to 10 p.m. on July 4, 2010 or July 5.2010.
+605(b) that this rule would not have a significant economic impact on a substantial number of small entities because the zone will only be in place for a limited duration, it is limited in size, and maritime advisories will be issued allowing the mariners to adjust their plans accordingly.

+The rule will affect the following entities, some of which might be small entities: The owners and operators of vessels intending to transit or anchor in that portion of the James River from 8 p.m. to 10 p.m. on May 27, 2012.